julianaarnold/SourceUnfolding/README.md

 # SourceUnfolding
 Python implementation of SourceUnfolding.
-In depth assignment for the AlgorithmicFolding Class at HPI, WS2023/24.
+In-depth assignment for the AlgorithmicFolding class at HPI Potsdam, WS2023/24.

 ### Setup